 - The Family Business in Exmouth Market is world renowned for its ink work.

-- Great for oriental and tribal tattoos, Kate Moss and Boy George have both been inked at Good Times tattoo parlour, based in a fashionable studio in hip Shoreditch.
+- Get inked at Good Times tattoo parlour, based in a fashionable studio in hip Shoreditch and run by celebrity tattoo artist Nikole Lowe.

-- World-famous tattoo artists often make a guest appearance at Frith Street Tattoo in the heart of Soho.
+- World-famous tattoo artists often make a guest appearance at Frith Street Tattoo.

 - Luxury cake shop chain Konditor is famous for its chocolate vanilla Curly Wurly cake, brownie bar and creamy cupcakes.